danielneil/Smart-Worm-Habitat/research/README.md

 ## Little Computer (nawwww)

-Initially, the Raspberry Pi 4 Model B 4GB, will serve as a prototype, but R&D will occur with VirtualBox and [the Raspberry Pi Desktop](https://www.raspberrypi.org/software/raspberry-pi-desktop/), so no need to use the Raspberry Pi just yet.
+Initially, the Raspberry Pi 4 Model B 4GB, will serve as a prototype, but R&D will occur with VirtualBox and [the Raspberry Pi Desktop](https://www.raspberrypi.org/software/raspberry-pi-desktop/), so no need to purchase a Raspberry Pi just yet.

 ### Prototype hardware: